Colleen is a psychotherapist retired from private practice, specializing in human relationships.

-In time, she began receiving letters praising her for the hand gestures which enhanced her performances.
+In time, she began receiving letters praising her for her hand gestures, which enhanced her performance.

 Recognised by a young mother and small daughter, Carrie showed them a picture of herself as Princess Leia in the film Star Wars.
 At that, the child brightened, but only for a brief enough time to understand the difference.